 While the TFSA offers the flexibility of penalty-free withdrawal at any time, any amount withdrawn can only be recontributed by January 1st of the next year.

 What Is The Best Way To Use My TFSA?

-The TFSA is an option to starting saving as early as the age of 18.
-This could go a long way to help safeguard one’s future and keeps financial worries at bay.
+The TFSA is an option to start saving as early as the age of 18.
+This could go a long way to help safeguard one’s future and keep financial worries at bay.

 Additionally, this is more true when you consider the power of compounding interest in an account for which interest earned is not taxable.